Student Living Costs in Japan: Rent, Food, and Budget Tips

 6.1.
 ISIC and Student ID Benefits

-The International Student Identity Card (ISIC) unlocks Japan's biggest student discount network.
+The International Student Identity Card (ISIC) unlocks Japan's biggest student discount network (opens in new tab).
 My students tend to use it for:

 • Train travel (20% off JR fares over 100km – use with an IC card like Suica)